akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 114: Thursday June 18, 2021

+**Pomodoros Completed**: 2

+**Today's Progress**: 2 exercises from Easy 8

+**My Feelings**: Today I worked on the train, which was fun until I hit a roadblock, then I realized it was a little difficult to work outside of my desk environtment.
+I still need a pen and paper for some problems.

 ### Day 113: Thursday June 17, 2021

 **Pomodoros Completed**: 7